countable-web/open-source-corporation/peopleops/recruiting/RECRUITING.rst

 and staff contractors.
 This page is about hiring the latter team members who work a set number of hours per week.
 The former category are for more specialized people, often with existing consulting businesses, and there's no process for working with them currently but they are typically hired based on a quote for a specific deliverable.

 Everything that follows is for Staff Contractors, not outside consultants.

 Recruiting Process
 ------------------

 Finding the best people is one of the top challenges in our industry, so we need every advantage we can find in this way.
 Our strategy:

 -  Having our process act as a "funnel" for the right applicants.
 -  Encouraging a high volume of applicants (wide funnel mounth)
 -  Being clear about our high expectations, compensation range, technology used, culture, and that we're remote in the posting.
 This will help prevent anyone who doesn't like the above from applying.
 -  Having a specific instruction in the application for cover letter formatting to filter mass applications out.
 -  Having a friendly letter to acknowledge the people who made it part way into the process.
 It's great to feel empathy for candidates, and we want to help them with their future applications.
 This is important because 99% or more candidates won't be accepted, and it reduces pressure on staff to make exceptions to our process.
 -  Avoiding any non-meritocratic bias.
 Gender, ethnic, and other irrelevant bias are not only unethical, they lower the hiring bar by considering information that's not related to performance.
 -  Always be hiring.
 Rather than reacting to specific capacity needs, we want to get the right people on the bus.
 If outstanding people are identified by our team, they're added to a list that we stay in touch with and "court" over time, just as with any good client or partner relationship.
 -  We work hard to be a place that ambitious people want to work.
 Ideally we want virtuous cycle where if we have a culture fit, we probably want to hire that person, and they'll be more likely to want to work here too.
-For this, we have to communicate our `mission <../../MISSION.md>`__, `vision <../../VISION.md>`__ and `values <../../VALUES.md>`__.
+For this, we have to communicate our `mission <../philosophy/MISSION.rst>`__, `vision <../philosophy/VISION.rst>`__ and `values <../philosophy/VALUES.rst>`__.

 Another goal is to always try to screen people earlier.
 The first stages of the screening process are cheaper, so we want to avoid letting anyone into phase 2 if we can somehow tell they'll be rejected there in phase 1, etc. In a perfect "oracle" screening process, our first stage would advance the exact people that will mostly quickly achieve our mission while adhering to our values, and we'd just hire those immediately.

 Non-acceptance Letter
 ---------------------

-*if* if the candidate didn't correctly format their cover letter, there's no need to respond as it's likely a mass/automated application.
+*If* if the candidate didn't correctly format their cover letter, there's no need to respond as it's likely a mass/automated application.

 Otherwise, respond as follows (subject: